platformsh/platformsh-docs/docs/src/frameworks/ez/_index.md

 To help you with that, Platform.sh provides a CLI that you probably already have.
 If you don't, see the [install guide](/development/cli/_index.md#installation).

-Combined together, eZ Launcphad and Platform.sh CLI make those actions straight forward and simple.
+Combined together, eZ Launchpad and Platform.sh CLI make those actions straight forward and simple.

 #### Database and storage synchronization